strangerstudios/pmpro-series/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-series/issues

 == Changelog ==
+= .2.4 =
+* Added settings-api class and implemented per-series settings for hidden future posts & sort order on display.

 = .2.3 =
 * Added pmpro_member_startdate filter to pmpro_getMemberStartdate function.